This article outlines best practices for architecting the customer journey through the Next Steps page.

 Keep in mind this example is based on a typical pre-sales use case.
 Each organization is different, so don’t be afraid of getting creative!

-1. Exploration – This is where you’ll outline the Steps required to complete the Discovery Stage of the Evaluation.
+- Exploration – This is where you’ll outline the Steps required to complete the Discovery Stage of the Evaluation.
 We call it Exploration in order to sound as client-friendly as possible.
 Always try to avoid using “sales lingo” like “Discovery.”

-2. Formalize Partnership – Where you’ll have Steps needed to finalize the deal.
+- Formalize Partnership – Where you’ll have Steps needed to finalize the deal.
 This can include review / signing NDAs, any legal work, redlining of contracts, and of course signing a contract.

-3. Implementation & Onboarding – The Stage where you lay out how the customer will adopt/implement your solution.
+- Implementation & Onboarding – The Stage where you lay out how the customer will adopt/implement your solution.
 List any IT calls, resources to help set up integrations, kickoff calls, data migration, and if suitable, check-in meetings with your customer.

-Pro-tip: Even if you are building a pre-sales Playbook, don’t end the Playbook at Formalize Partnership with a contract signed.
-Add a Stage (Implementation & Onboarding) that gives a brief overview of the onboarding process.
-Reminder, your customer is focused on hitting their goals with your help – signing the contract is just a step on that journey.
+Remember: your customer is focused on hitting their goals with your help – signing the contract is just a step on that journey.
 Customers want to know exactly what the next steps are once they sign with you, and giving them a glimpse of that BEFORE they buy is extremely valuable when it comes to making their decision.

-Step 2: Add Steps to Stages
+Step 2: Add Relevant Steps to the Stages

-Partnership Exploration (Stage)
+Example: Partnership Exploration (Stage)

-• Intro Meeting – Intros, discuss pain points, agree on next steps
+- Intro Meeting – Intros, discuss pain points, agree on next steps

-• Deep Dive – Tie client objectives to pain points, and explain how your solution will solve the pain points
+- Deep Dive – Tie client objectives to pain points, and explain how your solution will solve the pain points

-• Proposal Alignment – This is where you’re gaining up front permission to hand them a contract, negotiate terms/pricing, and set a date for signing/launch (if you haven’t already)
+- Proposal Alignment – This is where you’re gaining up front permission to hand them a contract, negotiate terms/pricing, and set a date for signing/launch (if you haven’t already)

 Feeling stuck?
 To get started, here are some questions to ask yourself:

-• Is the client providing you with a data set or information that you require to move the process forward?
+- What happens after the demo?
+Are you sharing collateral?
+Is the client providing you with a data set or information that you require to move the process forward?

-Formalize Partnership (Stage)
+Example: Formalize Partnership (Stage)

-• Security / Compliance Review – Each side will likely have some form of security/IT review.
+- Security / Compliance Review – Each side will likely have some form of security/IT review.
 It’s extremely important that this gets done before handing them the final version of your contract.

-• Legal Review – Same as Security Review.
+- Legal Review – Same as Security Review.
 Getting this out of the way early makes getting signatures a smooth process

-• Complete Contract – All your ducks are in a row.
+- Complete Contract – All your ducks are in a row.
 All that’s left is signatures and celebrations.

-Implementation (Stage)
+Example: Implementation (Stage)

-• Kick Off Call – Outline the steps required to implement and launch your solution successfully.
+- Kick Off Call – Outline the steps required to implement and launch your solution successfully.
 If there are specific people who hold specific responsibilities required to complete the implementation, make sure you identify them on this call and set timelines for completion of all tasks.
 Write the Steps out in the Implementation Stage and assign appropriate Step Owners.

-• Migration – Who owns migration?
+- Migration – Who owns migration?
 What are the sub-tasks involved?
 Make sure you clearly lay those out, and assign an appropriate Step Owner.

-• 1-Month Check-in – Where you’ll discuss the success metrics you agreed upon earlier in the partnership exploration: are we tracking well to those goals?
-If not, what can we do to get there?
+- 1-Month Check-in – Where you’ll discuss the success metrics you agreed upon earlier in the partnership exploration: are we tracking well to those goals?
+If not, what can we do to get there

 Step 3: Add Details to Steps

 Now that you’ve created the skeleton of your customer journey, it's time to add context to each Step.
-Your goals here should be to offer a light overview of each Step, and share any necessary resources.
+Your goal here should be to offer a light overview of each Step, and share any necessary resources.
 Remember, keep it short and concise.

 Step Description – Adding a description to each Step is essential to your client understanding what needs to be done.
 This is usually only a few sentences.